-KYC is nothing but the short name (acronym) for “know your client”.
-This is actually a procedure laid down by SEBI for its financial institutions, intermediaries and depositories.
-It is essential for an NRI as well as a resident investor to be a KYC compliant (A person who has fulfilled the eligibility criteria laid down by KYC procedure.)
-Failing to do it, investor will be restricted from investing in financial market whether it is equity market or mutual funds.
+KYC is a procedure laid down by SEBI for its financial institutions, intermediaries and depositories.
+KYC is nothing but the short name (acronym) for “Know Your Client”.
+It is essential for an NRI as well as a resident investor to be a KYC compliant (A person who has fulfilled the eligibility criteria laid down by KYC procedure) in order to invest in India.

 This KYC procedure follows the prevention of money laundering act, 2002.
 In addition, the organization responsible for an infrastructure of this procedure is CSDL ventures limited, which fully owned subsidiary of central depositary services of India.

 1) Where to Start?
-Since you are an NRI, you can get the soft copy of Mutual Fund KYC form on websites of mutual fund companies, AMFI, CDSL and KYC Registration Agencies (KRA) where KYC is registered.
-Take a print out of that form, fill it up and submit it along with the required documents at Registration agencies, personally!
-If your in person verification has already been done then you can send it by post or courier.
+Since you are an NRI, you can get the soft copy of Mutual Fund KYC Form online through the websites of mutual fund companies, AMFI, CDSL and KYC Registration Agencies (KRA) where KYC is registered.
+Take a print out of that Form, fill it up and submit it along with the required documents at Registration agencies, personally!
+If your In-Person Verification (IPV) has already been done then you can send the required documents by post or courier.

 2) Documents Required for Mutual Fund KYC for NRI: Documents, you need to submit along with the application are your

-5) I.P.V: i.e. in person verification, which is necessary for NRIs or PIO, can be completed by NISM or AMFI certified distributor (who fulfills the criteria of know your distributor) or scheduled commercial bank.
+5) In-Person Verification (IPV), which is necessary for NRI, PIO, & OCI investors can be completed by NISM or AMFI certified distributor (who fulfills the criteria of know your distributor) or scheduled commercial bank.
 In-Person Verification is the process of physically meeting the official representative (from the distributor or mutual fund house or NISM or AMFI) with the original documents that you have submitted.

 6) If any of the documents (you are submitting) are in a language other than English then convert it to English before submission.

-8) PIO’s and OCI’s: Other than all required documents, a PIO (Person of Indian Origin) and OCI (Overseas Citizen of India) should submit the attested true copy of the PIO card.
+8) PIO’s and OCI’s: Other than all required documents, a PIO (Person of Indian Origin) and OCI (Overseas Citizen of India) should submit the attested true copy of the PIO card and OCI card respectively.

-9) Mutual Fund KYC compliance procedure is free as of now so you do not have to pay anything while submitting an application.
+9) Free of Cost: Mutual Fund KYC compliance procedure is free as of now so you do not have to pay anything while submitting an application.

-These 10 points will be helpful for an NRI who is goinig to apply for KYC
+These are the 10 important points that will help an NRI who is going to apply for a Mutual fund KYC.

 If you have completed KYC once, then you can invest in any mutual funds any number of times with the same KYC.

 If you need to change your address in all your mutual fund investments, you need not do it separately.
-If you could update that in the KYC, that will automatically reflect in all the mutual fund folios.
+If you update a change in the KYC, it will automatically reflect in all the mutual fund folios.

 Though the Mutual Fund KYC procedure may look complicated for an NRI from the outside, it is actually a very simple procedure if you are aware of the above 10 points.

 As an NRI you can consider these points before applying KYC.
-If you have any queries or feedback you can use the comment box below.
+If you have any queries or feedback please mention it in the comment box below.

 Hope this gives you a good starting point for completing the KYC formalities.
-If you want to proceed further in creating a financial plan, you can take advantage of
+If you want to proceed further in creating a financial plan, you can make use of